upenn-libraries/sdbmss/README.md

 The Schoenberg Database of Manuscripts.
 This is the Ruby on Rails / Blacklight project reboot, started in late Nov 2014.

-Note that 'sdbm' is the name of a built-in Ruby package; that's why we use 'sdbmss' instead.
+Note that we use 'sdbmss' everywhere in the code because 'sdbm' is the name of a package in Ruby's standard library.

 Installation Notes
 ------------------